 There are several common questions that Permaculture practitioners throughout the world are repeatedly asked, “How much land does a family need to feed itself?; How much food can be produced per square foot/meter/acre/hectare?; Can it be used to feed the world?”

 The problem is that the so-called ‘food’ that is being produced on such a large scale is not being grown for the family system or even for the consumer, but rather for the ‘producer’.
-The mountains of maize, wheat, and soy that we now see coming from corporate farms are almost never used for ‘food’ on-site; most likely these harvests are shipped to off-site consolidation points and then onto processing centers which may be hundreds of miles away.
-Since the farmer has not actually produced any food for their family, they are forced into the purchasing of agricultural commodities.
+The mountains of maize, wheat, and soy that we now see coming from corporate farms are almost never used for ‘food’ on-site; most likely these harvests are shipped to off-site consolidation points and then onto processing centers which may be hundreds of miles away, much of which is used for animal feed and fuel.
+Since the farmer has not actually produced food for their family, they are forced into the purchasing of diversified nutrition.
 From a personal standpoint, therefore, commercial farmers often finds themselves facing a more severe case of food ‘insecurity’ than does the subsistence farmer who uses low input and non-mechanized traditional agriculture practices.

 Agriculturalists have a pretty clear picture of how much maize is being produced in Malawi per hectare, but this does nothing whatsoever to reflect the true health or nutritional status of the nation.
 Permaculture, on the other hand, offers vast improvements over the current systems.
 For instance, there are people who believe that yields of 3-10 pounds of food per square foot are unreasonably idealistic, but we have an avocado tree that only takes up about two square feet of soil area and our yields from those two square feet greatly out yield the 3-10 pounds per foot calculation—closer to 100 pounds per square foot.
 The problem is that a person would not want to base such a significant part of their diet on avocados alone.

 When we choose to discard the flawed and detrimental methods of industrialized agriculture, and learn how to embrace the nature-enhancing models of sustainable systems such as Permaculture, we realize that all the questions soon merge into one resounding answer: “Yes, we can use every single square foot/meter/acre/ and hectare of land to produce enough highly nutritious foods to not only feed ourselves and our families, but to elevate the health, growth, and development of all people to its maximum potential!”